-CUSTOMER RELATIONSHIP MANAGMENT is one of the important factor in the present competitive world every company has to maintain their customer database for customer retention so BIG BAZAR focuses on aims to understand, anticipate, manage and personalize the needs of an organization's current and potential customers. by providing options, alternatives, floor display, brands.
-Preferences, Product modification.
+Customer Relationship Management is one of the important factor in the present competitive world every company has to maintain their customer (computer file full of information) for customer keeping/holding onto/remembering so Big Bazar focuses on aims to understand, expect/look ahead to, manage and decorate (with a personal touch) the needs of an organization's current and possible customers.
+By providing options, other choices, floor display, brands.
+Preferences, Product change.